 This working group is made possible through a grant from the UC Institute on Global Conflict and Cooperation.

-Brownbags are informal lunchtime seminars for the History of Science Working Group to discuss ongoing research and other projects.
+The OHST Working Group provides a forum for members to discuss ongoing research and other projects.
 The Working Group brings together graduate students, visiting scholars, and faculty for weekly discussions on history of science research.
 Possible topics include current OHST grad students’ dissertations; hot topics in the field, areas of interest that visiting scholars are working on, etc.

 The STS* Working Group is a group of scholars brought together by shared interest in STS practices and approaches.
 Our research interests cover topics in environment, technology, development, food, agriculture, and health.
 The working group meets periodically to share and discuss works in progress and review key and novel papers in the field.
 Members are encouraged to make as many meetings as possible, as the intent of the group is to develop a community of scholars with shared knowledge.